 Learning how to drive a scooter isn’t actually that complicated but it does take some practice.
 It’s mostly a balance thing but there are a number of other important elements to be aware of.

-I learnt how to drive a scooter for my travels in Asia.
+I learnt how to drive a scooter for my travels in Asia where there are plenty of well priced options for renting scooters.
 Unfortunately I didn’t learn how to ride one at home first, I learnt on the road.

 It would have been much easier, and safer, for me to learn at home first.